Natural Remedies For Menopause Symptoms

 • passionflower (Passiflora incarnata): insomnia, pain

 • sage (Salvia officinalis): mood swings, headaches, night sweats

 • sesame oil: vaginal dryness (applied topically)

 Proponents of plant estrogens (including soy products) believe that phytoestrogens are better than artificial estrogen, but this hasn't yet been proven.
 The results of small preliminary trials suggest that the estrogen compounds in soy products may alleviate the intensity of hot flashes and reduced cholesterol.
 It hasn't been demonstrated that soy may provide all of the advantages of synthetic estrogen with no negative consequences.

 Herbal practitioners recommend a dose based on a woman's history, body size, lifestyle, diet, and reported symptoms.
-In 1 study at Bowman-Gray Medical School in North Carolina, girls could alleviate their symptoms by eating a great deal of fruits, vegetables, and whole grains, together with 4 ounces of tofu four times weekly.
+In one study at Bowman-Gray Medical School in North Carolina, girls could alleviate their symptoms by eating a lot of fruits, vegetables, and whole grains, together with 4 ounces of tofu four times weekly.

-Homeopathic remedies for menopausal symptoms have been clinically profitable.
+Homeopathic remedies for menopausal symptoms have been effective for many women.
 For best results, the patient should consult a naturopathic doctor.
-However, the following remedies may be attempted to alleviate Certain groups of symptoms:
+However, the following remedies may be attempted to alleviate certain groups of symptoms:

-• sepia: bleeding between periods, chilliness, tearfulness, withdrawal from loved ones, sinking feeling in stomach
+• sepia: bleeding between periods, chilliness, tearfulness, withdrawal from loved ones, sinking feeling in the stomach

 • pulsatilla: tearfulness, thirstless, feels better with other people, avoids heat, hot flashes, varicose veins, hemorrhoids

 • sulfur: philosophical character, feeling sexy, itching and the burning of vagina and anus